chloe-nguyen-12/chloe-nguyen-12/README.md

 # Chloe Nguyen- Passionate Web Developer

 - Open and friendly
-- Love to learn new things, espcially things related to Frontend stacks
+- Love to learn new things, espcially things related to MERN
-- Enjoy working with ReactJS
+- Enjoy working as Full-stack Developer with ReactJS, NodeJS, MongoDB
 - Coding and solving problem with Leetcode

 ## Projects for sharing